 This is a great way to keep you focused and completed important things daily.

-What are tools that help plan your weekly schedule?
+The best tools to help plan your weekly schedule

 It really depends on your preferences.
 A simple notebook and a pen can do you wonders.
 Other people like using simple tools such as excel.